Optimizing Augmentation Pipelines for Speed

 • Need consistent per-image processing workflow

-Use GPU batch normalization when:
+Use batched input normalization on GPU when:

 • Very large batch sizes (>512 images)